DARK

 Most times his mommy gave him a soft cold toy to chew on that made it feel better.
 She hadn’t given him one lately, though.
 That made him sad.
 She hadn’t given him a lot of things that she used to.
 She held him rarely anymore.
 She shushed him more often, too.
 Sometimes she went forever without a glance in his direction.

 He watched, from his playpen, through the soft stretchy wall that held him in place.
 He pressed his face against it and stuck his tongue out.
-He rubbed it against the material that was his cage; the strange roughness of the edges of holes offered solace.
+He rubbed his tongue against his soft material cage; the strange roughness of the edges of holes offered solace.
 He liked how they felt.
 His tongue tingled from the metallic twinge of dirt, dust, and salt—more things he didn’t understand beyond the pleasure they brought him.

-The thing in his mother’s arms took up too much of her attention.
+The thing in his mother’s arms didn’t bring him joy though.
+It took up too much of her attention.
 It kept her from what she wanted, which was to play with him.
 Ever since it came into the house, Derek felt alone.
 Arms that used to be his, now no longer were.
 Instead, they held the tiny thing that moved only occasionally.
 And cried often.
 He didn’t know what it was that stole his mommy from him, but he disliked it with a fervor his fourteen-month-old mind couldn’t reason through.
 Whatever it was, it made awful noises all the time.
-It made his nice mommy mean too.
+It made his nice mommy mean.
 Like his daddy.
 That made Derek angry, yet another thing he didn’t understand.

 “Should we call the paramedics again?” the deep voice that was his father’s sounded out.